Chang Thai National Thai Elephant Day, March 13 2002

 the objects are Coke bottles .
 Another sport the elephants are

-taught to play is
+taught to play is elephant football.
+In this

 game the elephants toss around a rather large ball,using their